Deçan Bistrica: Dukagjini region

 As the river flows out of the gorge it reaches the medieval monastery of Visoki Dečani, which is on UNESCO's World Heritage List.
-The river continues eastward, in the very densely populated area next to the small town of Deçan and the villages of Isniq, Beleg, Jabllanicë, Këpuz, Kotradiq, Kralan, Lluka e Epërme, Lumbardh, Nepolë, Papiq and Vranoc, before it empties into the White Drin.
-In the upper course, the waters of the river are used for the Kožnjar hydroelectrical power plant (6.5 MW).
+The river continues eastward, in the very densely populated area next to the town of Deçan and the villages of Isniq, Beleg, Jabllanicë, Këpuz, Kotradiq, Kralan before it empties into the White Drin.
+In the upper course, on river is Lumbardhi hydroelectrical power plant (6.5 MW) built.
 In the lower parts its waters are, to some extent, used for irrigation.
 The Lumbardhi i Deçanit belongs to the Adriatic Sea drainage basin, drains itself an area of 300 km2, and it is not navigable.